AudioVisuaali/Esports-Uni-League/README.md

 # Esports-Uni-League
 Esports Uni League is a collegiate gaming organisation established in 2018.
-The website is wullstack and made by Audiovisuaali.
+The website is fullstack and made by Audiovisuaali.

 [Esports Uni League](https://www.esportsunileague.com/) - Website